ck4adventure/recipe-app/src/content/unity/game-dev-slang.md

 - FPS: Frames per Second
 - Sprite: a single image frame
 - Sprite Sheet: a set of frames that create an animation
+- Prefab: complex component with scripts and materials that can be used to create new instances

 ### Gaming